Joe Doyle, Intellectual Property Manager, Enterprise Ireland outlines the impact Brexit will have on Intellectual Property

 Furthermore, there are several unregistered forms of IP where things are potentially even less predictable.
 Unregistered rights refer to things like copyright, trade secrets, and unregistered designs, the protection of which depends very much on certain legal frameworks and institutions in each member state.
 The intention, post Brexit, is that the UK will replicate EU directives, but due to legal and institutional complexity, it may not be possible to achieve harmony in the presence of a border.

 Of course, there is also the issues of patents.
 The withdrawal agreement is silent on this one, largely because the European Patent Office is not an EU institution.
 However, the EU Unitary Patent and Unified Patent Court, which have been the subject of a 40-year EU negotiation (take note Brexit negotiators), are due to come into force later this year.
 As Brexit has significant implications for these, their future is uncertain.

 What can I do to prepare?

 So, while there is still some time, Irish companies trading with the UK, and with IP protection in the UK, need to engage with their legal and IP advisors to ensure their IP Strategies are Brexit-proof.
 Companies should start by conducting an IP audit to identify what IP is protected and what is not, review IP terms in agreements and contracts, identify risks and threats etc. Then, they should work closely with their IP advisors to develop sound IP Strategy that takes account of the immediate and long-term risks posed by Brexit.
-This may include filing IP protection in the UK in case the EU and UK do not reach full agreement before March 2019.
+This may include filing IP protection in the UK in case the EU and UK do not reach full agreement.

 Learn more about Enterprise Ireland’s Brexit supports here.